bridgethass/neon-aop-gee/01_Visualizing_AOP_Data/1a_Explore_Rasters_SRER.md

 Putting it All Together
 ---
-The following code chunk runs all the steps we just broke down, and also adds in 2 more years of data.
-You can copy and paste this into the GEE code editor and run to explore the 3 years of SRER SDR data.
+The following code chunk runs all the steps we just broke down, and also adds in 2 more years of data (2018 and 2019).
+You can access this code [here](https://code.earthengine.google.com/9b442fa13116b2ae487ac8a78d45ba69), or copy and paste the code below into your GEE code editor.
+Click run to display the 3 years of SRER SDR data.

 ```javascript
 // This script pulls in hyperspectral data over the Santa Rita Experimental Range (SRER)